Voice-over Recording Studio Tips

 In late 2016 I was at Heathrow Airport and tried on some Bose QuietComfort 25 noise cancelling headphones.
 I'd first tried Bose noise cancelling headphones when they released their first pair back in about 2000.
 The noise cancelling really works and the result is quite striking.
 Whilst I was standing in the airport shop, it suddenly dawned on me that perhaps these headphones could be used when recording voice-overs to give a more ‘pure’ sound by cancelling out my voice from being heard as much in my ears, so that theoretically I would hear more of the actual sound signal being recorded and monitored than any sound from my voice in the studio.
 So I bought a pair when I got back home.
 They were by no means cheap at £230.

 Plugging them into my amplifier, or home hi-fi gave an incredible earth hum, predominantly in the right ear.
 Disappointing.
 Bose suggested I buy an earth hum remover, but this had no effect.
 Plugging the headphones into my Blackberry mobile phone, laptop or my WiFi radio (which is mains powered) there was no earth hum.
 However, after speaking with Bose they explained how amplifiers that are mains powered often give this hum because they are grounded via mains power, and more to the point, these Bose headphones are not designed for use with mains powered audio equipment!
 They are specifically for Samsung/Android mobile phones and portable audio equipment (despite various comments on the dealer's website (Amazon) of how people have used them successfully with their home hi-fi).
 The headphones have a 4 contact 2.5mm very thin socket into which you plug the cable which has an in-line microphone and volume control on the cable, and the 3.5mm jack on the other end is also 4 point and is what you plug into the audio source.
 They are battery-powered, but as with many Bose items, switching the noise cancelling on puts the input audio signal through what can only be described as a Bose equalisation/exciter circuit, which changes the frequency response of the input audio to sound a bit brighter.
 It works well with Bose speakers -- I have a few Bose 102C equalisation units myself around the house, and they do improve the sound of Bose speakers.
 Sadly, this equalisation only emphasised the earth hum making it even louder.
-So alas the experiment failed completely, and I'm now back to using the Sony headphones again.
+So alas the experiment failed completely, I had to return them, and I'm now back to using the Sony headphones again.

 I'm adding this section because I had a quick browse through the web and saw lots of audio supply companies selling 'podcaster packages' of equipment that were TOTAL OVERKILL and quite frankly a waste of your hard-earned money!
 Kits included mixing desks for 8x microphones - crazy.